 No one would say it’s ok to pass them a pack of Pringles and whack the tellie on for 12 hours straight but taking 10 minutes to look at Facebook because you are about to go out of your fricking mind is probably more healthy than not.

 So in conclusion – don’t ignore your kids all the time bla bla bla, take em down the park bla bla bla, look at your phone sometimes because it’s ok to have a life bla bla bla and you’ll probably be just fine.P.S.
 My new book is out NOW.
-It is very stupid and makes a good Christmas present for people who like rude words.
-It is certainly not for children.
-You can buy it on Amazon (currently 69% off!) here or in all good bookshops and supermarkets :)
+It makes a lovely stocking filler for people who like rude words and bad drawings and you can buy it on Amazon (CURRENTLY 67% OFF!!) here or in all good bookshops and supermarkets :)